Equilibrium states, pressure and escape for multimodal maps with holes: Setup

 We say a critical point $c$ has {\em critical order} $\ell_c>0$ if there exists a neighborhood $U_c$ of $c$ and a diffeomorphism $g_c: U_c \to g_c(U_c)$ such that $g_c(c)=0$ and $f(x) = f(c) \pm |g_c(x)|^{\ell_c}$ for all $x \in U_c$.
 A critical point $c$ is \emph{non-flat} if $\ell_c<\infty$.

 In this paper, we assume the map $f:I \to I$ is topologically mixing and $\cont^2$ with a critical set $\Crit_c$ consisting of finitely many critical points $c$ with critical order $2 \le \ell_c < \infty$.
 Note that in particular, topological mixing means our maps are non-renormalizable: we make this assumption to avoid technicalities regarding uniqueness of equilibrium states.
-Furthermore, $f$ satisfies the following conditions for all sufficiently small $\delta > 0$ (where $B_\delta(\Crit_c) = \cup_{c \in \sCrit_c} B_\delta(c)$ is a $\delta$-neighborhood of $\Crit_c$):
+Let $B_\delta(\Crit_c) = \cup_{c \in \sCrit_c} B_\delta(c)$ denote the $\delta$-neighborhood of $\Crit_c$.
+We assume $f$ satisfies the following conditions for all sufficiently small $\delta > 0$:

 \begin{enumerate} \item[{\bf(C1)}] {\em Expansion outside $B_\delta(\Crit_c)$: } There exist $\gamma > 0$ and $\kappa > 0$ such that for every $x$ and $n \geq 1$ such that $x_0 = x, \dots, x_{n-1} = f^{n-1}(x) \notin B_\delta(\Crit_c)$, we have